skchronicles/Docker/ccbr_telescope/README.md

  - trimmonatic_TruSeqv3_adapters.fa
  - HERV_rmsk.hg38.v2.genes.gtf
  - HERV_rmsk.hg38.v2.transcripts.gtf
+ - L1Base.hg38.v1.transcripts.gtf
+ - retro.hg38.v1.transcripts.gtf

-> **Please Note:** Large reference files are not bundled in the container's filesystem (i.e bowtie2 indices).
-As so, you will need to mount the host filesystem to the container filesystem.
+> **Please Note:** Bowtie2 indices for `hg38` are bundled in the container's filesystem in `/opt2/bowtie2/`.
+Other indices can be provided by mounting the host filesystem to this PATH (overrides current hg38 indices).

 ### Build from Dockerfile